Requirements Analysis Techniques with Example

 • Class diagram

-There are 14 UML diagrams that help with modelling like the use case diagram, interaction diagram, class diagram, component diagram, sequence diagram, etc. UML models are important in the IT segment as it becomes the medium of communication between all stakeholders.
+There are 14 UML diagram types, including use case, interaction, class, component, and sequence diagrams.
+UML models act as the medium of communication between all stakeholders.
 A UML-based business model can be a direct input to a requirements tool.
-A UML diagram can be of two type’s Behavioral model and Structural model.
-A behavioral model tries to give information about what the system do while a structural model will give what is the system consist of.
+A UML diagram is either behavioural or structural.
+A behavioural model describes what the system does; a structural model shows what it consists of.

 UML (Unified Modeling Language)